pyxu-org/pyxu/doc/intro/comparison.rst

 Support for HPC Computing
 +++++++++++++++++++++++++

 Pyxu is unique in supporting both out-of-core and distributed computing.
-Additionally, it offers robust support for JIT compilation abd GPU computing via Numba and CuPy, respectively.
+Additionally, it offers robust support for JIT compilation and GPU computing via Numba and CuPy, respectively.
 Most contenders either offer partial support or lack these features altogether.

 .. list-table:: HPC Features Comparison